 Cheap, unprocessed food comes in abundant in India.
-Don’t be intimidated by the terms, just randomly pick a few and give them a try. my personal favourites are their local tea, puri masala and dahi puri.
+Don’t be intimidated by the local terms, just randomly pick a few and give them a try.
+My personal favourites are their local tea, puri masala and dahi puri.

 It’s not cluttered with tourist

 You get the whole place to yourself.
 Its a pleasant change to walk around by yourself as you visit famous UNESCO sites or art galleries.
 No touristy crowds and selfies activities blocking your sight.
 A change I highly appreciate and is grateful for during this trip.
-The cooling pleasant weather makes a good excuse to explore the city on foot all day too.
+The pleasant weather makes an excellent excuse to explore the city on foot all day too.

 Despite the language barrier, the locals are actually very friendly and chatty if they know any English.
 Rarely have I come across any situation, where I felt it was unsafe for me to backpack across the country by myself.
-In trains, there’s dedicated female coaches which you can opt for.
-This applies to queues as well for train tickets & in the airport.
+In trains, there are dedicated female coaches which you can opt for.
+This segregation applies to queues for train tickets & in the airport as well.

-During my trip, I had pleasant encounters with lots of older India ladies whom were more than happy to help me with my saree shopping & fitting.
-We used mostly used hand gestures to communicate but it did not deter us from having a ball of time picking out bangles & colours that suited me well.
+During my trip, I had pleasant encounters with lots of older India ladies who were more than happy to help me with my saree shopping & fitting.
+We had some language barrier but it did not deter us from having a ball of time picking out bangles & fabrics that suited me well.

 Beautiful traditional attires

-For most of the places I’ve traveled to, mosquitos are actually not a rampant issue.
+For most of the places I’ve traveled to, mosquitos are actually not a widespread issue.
 I’ve only gotten bitten once when I opted to sleep outside for a night.
 That said, I was traveling in the South & West area during the cooler seasons.
 That might have played a factor and was told mosquito isn’t really an issue over there.
-That said, do keep a bottle of mosquito repellant in your bag.

 Kitchenware & Fabric shopping